AmirAnckonina/Pacman/README.md

 Welcome to Pacman Game!

-The main goal of this project is to exercise the using of OOP with C++.
+The main goal of this project is to implement the using of OOP with C++.

 I've implemented the OOP principles, using classes, inheritence and polymorphism.

-Also, I put my effforts on buliding "Strategy" design pattern.
+Also, I put my effforts on implementing "Strategy" design pattern.

 Personally, it was my breakthrough in this project.
-Since then, adding objects and features became easier and more practical.
+Since then, adding objects and features became easier and practical.

-Another nice thing to mention is that in order to instruct the ghosts to chase the Pac-Man (in professional diffculty level -> see down below in the rules), I've used BFS algorithem, that checks in every single move what's the shortest possible path from the ghost to the Pac-Man.
+Another nice thing to mention is that in order to instruct the ghosts to chase the Pac-Man (in professional diffculty level -> see down below in the rules), I've implemented BFS algorithem, that check in every single move what's the shortest possible path from the ghost to the Pac-Man.

 For optimal game experience, set your console resolution to 25X80.

+Note that the game could run in 4 modes:

+1. Simple mode - running regular game via console UI.
+2. Save mode - running the game with capturing all steps of the Pac-Man and Ghosts into a file.
+3. Load mode - loading the last game that "Saved" in watching mode.
+4. Load [Silent] mode - loading the last game that "Saved", but without any display to the user.

+for 3,4 you'll get a message whether the "Test Passed" or not.
+(Menaning that the loaded game is same as the last that saved.)

 Enjoy!